Nuwaubian Nation: The Ansaaru Allah Community

 In 1973, York's group again changed its name, this time to the Ansaaru Allah Community (AAC).
 The term Ansaaru Allah means "helper of Allah", and may have appealed to York because it affirmed a link with the Sudanese Ansar movement.
 This name change did not entail a rejection of their "Nubian Islamic Hebrew" identity; the group's literature continued referring to both the AAC and the Nubian Islamic Hebrews throughout much of the 1980s.
 Imitating common Sudanese clothing styles, members began wearing white jalabeeyah robes, with white turbans for men and face veils for women.
-On moving to Bushwick Avenue, the group also established its own security force, the Swords of Islam, modelled on the Fruit of Islam used by the NOI.
-The Swords were used to crack down on drug dealing in the area, something that earned public praise from city mayor Ed Koch and from the Brooklyn police.
+On moving to Bushwick Avenue, the group also established its own security force, the Swords of Islam, modeled on the Fruit of Islam used by the Nation of Islam.
+The Swords were used to crack down on drug dealing in the area, something that earned public praise from Mayor Ed Koch and from the New York City Police Department (NYPD).

 [York promoted] an Afrocentric Sufism that emphasised local dhikr with the duff and talking drums, identification with historical Nubia and Sudanese folk Islam, mystically guided apocalyptic anticolonialism, rigorous study of Arabic, claims of a "back to the scriptures" textualist revival, and aesthetics that incorporated Egyptian ankhs, nose rings, tarbushes, bones worn in the ears, and, in the case of [York] himself, tribal scarification.